E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 # VTY ACL Hardening

-Restricting the VTY lines to SSH controls **how** remote management connections can be made.
+Restricting the VTY lines to SSH controls which protocol may be used.

-It does not control **which source devices** are allowed to make those connections.
+It still does not control which source devices are allowed to attempt remote management.

-A VTY ACL was added to restrict management access to PC-Admin.
+A VTY ACL was added for that purpose.

 PC-Admin: